JERRY RICE VS. RANDY MOSS

 - Averaged 2,200 yards and 13 TDs per year during 5-year career.

-- Perception of career hurt by 22-37 record as Browns’ QB after four-year absence from league
+- Perception of career hurt by 22-37 record as QB of the Browns after the team’s four-year absence from league.

-- Named Honorable Mention Top 10 Bust based on stats and 3-12 career record.
+- Named Honorable Mention Top 10 Bust based on pathetic stats.

-- To his credit though, he had a 2-0 record stealing Playboy Playmates.
+- To his credit, McNown had a 2-0 record stealing Playboy Playmates.

-- Even worse than McNown given 3-14 career record with five TDs and 13 INTs.
+- Proved to be even worse than McNown based on a 3-14 career record with five TDs and 13 INTs.

 DONOVAN McNABB – HALL OF FAMER?

 McNabb finished his career as a six-time Pro-Bowl quarterback who led the Philadelphia Eagles to five NFC Championship games and one Super Bowl.
-As a result, he’ll be making a trip to the NFL Hall of Fame in Canton, Ohio someday (and not as a visitor).
+Based on deep playoffs runs and impressive individual stats, I predict he’ll have a gold jacket and a bust in the NFL Hall of Fame someday.

-During his career with Philadelphia, Washington, and Minnesota, McNabb went 98-62-1.
-Interestingly, that one tie may be more memorable than any of his other regular season games.
-Despite being a 10-year NFL veteran at the time, McNabb played nonchalantly towards the end of the overtime period thinking that the Eagles would get another chance in double overtime.
-Apparently, he didn’t realize that regular season games could end in a tie.
-The mistake was boneheaded, but not bust-worthy.
+During his career, McNabb went 98-62-1 as a starter for Philadelphia, Washington, and Minnesota.
+That one tie may be more memorable than any of his other regular season games.
+Despite being a 10-year NFL veteran at the time, McNabb played nonchalantly towards the end of overtime thinking that the Eagles would get another chance in double overtime.
+He apparently didn’t realize that regular season games could end in a tie.
+The mistake certainly was boneheaded, but not bust-worthy.

 Down 24-21 with 46 seconds to go, the Eagles got the ball back for the last time on their own 4-yard line.
 Whether sick or just tired (as McNabb claims), the quarterback lacked the necessary urgency to lead the comeback.
 Terrell Owen’s condemnation of his QB after the game may not have been warranted.
-Regardless, McNabb didn’t take advantage of a potential “Hey, isn’t that John Candy?” moment either.
+Regardless, McNabb didn’t take advantage of a potential John Candy moment either.

 JOHN CANDY – UNCLE BUCK

 Despite going to four consecutive NFC Championship games, McNabb only made it to one Super Bowl.
 Still, he had an illustrious career worthy of Canton.
-As such, he’s not the QB in question.
+As such, it wouldn’t be appropriate to call him overrated.

 DAUNTE CULPEPPER – STAR WITH MOSS / BUST WITHOUT HIM

-For those of you paying attention, that leaves Daunte Culpepper as the potential bust.
 Undeniably the second best quarterback in the 1999 Draft, Culpepper had several outstanding seasons.
 However, he had others which were quite bad.
-As the following table shows, WR Randy Moss had a big impact in determining Culpepper’s success.
+As the following table shows, wideout Randy Moss had a big impact in determining Culpepper’s success.

 |Overall Record||Games Played||Yards||Yards / Game||TD||INT||Passer Rating|